ky2303/ky2303.github.io/_posts/2022-09-29-debugging-c-code-with-gdb.md

 gdb-peda$
 ```

-Even though `hello world\n` is 12 characters, there is also the null character `\0` that indicates the end of the string.
+Even though `hello world\n` is 12 characters, there is also the null character `\0` that indicates the end of the string. `0xd` = 13

-You can also give the print command a format.
+You can also give the print command a format by using `/`.
 ```sh
 gdb-peda$ p/d str_length
 $3 = 13
 ```

-You may have noticed that the print command is also giving us variables.
+You may have noticed that the print command is also giving us variables ($1, $2, $3).
 We can use these if we need to do a quick calculation.
 This is very useful when messing with addresses later on.

 ```sh
 gdb-peda$ p $3+1